NerdMcDuck/Introduction-to-Information-and-Network-Security/README.txt

 Makefile

 Aside from running the code the make file has a "clean" command.
-"make clean" will delete the .class and .txt files.
+"make clean" will delete the .class files and the DecryptedText.txt file.